AvivGelfand/Resume/README.md

 # Summary

 - Early-career Data Scientist with practical, result-oriented experience in DS roles across tech (production-grade), academia, military, and training.
 MSc in progress (HUJI, Data Science); BSc Statistics & Data Science (HUJI, GPA: 89).
 - Proven ability to design and implement robust and impactful ML solutions, in complex real-world settings, combining high-level software engineering practices with close collaboration and rapid self-learning.
-A financial geek.
+A hackathoner, financial enthusiast, and avid volleyball player.
 - Dedicated to long-term growth in a full-time role at a DS / ML Engineering team with a positive atmosphere where I can grow, contribute meaningfully, and help turn innovative ideas into reality.
 # Experience